 Agents of Opportunity for Terrorism

-Free CME Course on Toxic Radiological Materials, Toxic Industrial Chemicals, and Toxic Industrial Materials
+On-line CME Course on Toxic Radiological Materials, Toxic Industrial Chemicals, and Toxic Industrial Materials

 The Oak Ridge Institute for Science and Education (ORISE) is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 ORISE takes responsibility for the content, quality, and scientific integrity of this CME activity.

-This two-day, free CME course is designed to familiarize participants with emergency medical response to toxic exposures.
+This two-day, on-line CME course is designed to familiarize participants with emergency medical response to toxic exposures.
 Participants will receive an introduction to a variety of toxic syndromes understandable by anyone involved in planning and preparations for such incidents.
 The course will also review the medical and psychological consequences of exposures to a variety of materials.
 Upon completion of the course, participants should be able to:

 - Understand the concept of “agents of opportunity”